mtulio/openshift-cluster-orchestrator/README.md

 Link existing cluster configuration (`$KUBECONFIG`) to `.local/cluster/{cluster-name}/auth/kubeconfig`

 Create a pseudo cluster to be used on this project.
-That command will read the `${KUBECONFIG}` env var and create a local configuration on , then it will be possible to run tests in existing clusters / skiping provisioning flow.
+This command reads the `${KUBECONFIG}` env var and creates a local configuration on local storage, then it will be possible to run tests in existing clusters / skipping provisioning flow.

 #### `cluster setup`